-Where a resident has been assessed as having notional capital that capital will have to be reduced each week by the difference between the rate which he is paying for the accommodation and the rate he would have paid if he was not treated as possessing the notional capital.
+Where a resident has been assessed as having notional capital that capital will have to be reduced each week by the difference between the rate

 A resident is assessed as having notional capital of £20,000 plus actual capital of £7,000.
 This results in him having to pay the standard charge of e.g. £500.